jaydeegbobeh/eng88/Cybersecuirty/README.md

 - External network penetration test: an external network penetration test is typically what most people think of when talking about pentesting
 - Internal network penetration test: simulates either the actions a hacker might take once access has been gained to a network, or those of an employess with access that they escalate

 ## PenTesting methods/target
-- Physical penetration testing
+- Physical penetration testing - tests show how a malicious actor might gain physical access to your facilities, perimeter security, intrusion alarms, motion detectors, locks, sensors, cameras, mantraps and other physical barriers to gain unauthorized physical access to sensitive areas.
 - Social engineering penetration testing - identify weakness in a person, group of people: phishing, impersonation, leave a USB device containing malicious code, find passwords by looking at emplooyees' desks
-- Web Application penetration testing - evealuate the development, design and coding of your website/web app to find any area what exposed sensitive customer info/ company data
+- Web Application penetration testing - evaluate the development, design and coding of your website/web app to find any area that exposes sensitive customer info/ company data - e.g entering old password before being able to change password for an account
-- Client side penetration testing -
+- Client side penetration testing - pentesting from client side usually for email clients, web apps
-- Cloud security
+	- Target specific employees/groups.
+Email carrying malicious payload or by pointing the victim to a malicious Web site.
+Exploit Required.
+Use Social Engineering.
+Convince a user to install your malware without using an exploit.
+Set up a phishing site targeting organization’s users.
+Large-scale client-side infection campaigns.
+Rely on victims to visit compromised Web sites that deliver client-side exploits
+- Cloud security - a lot of services are on the cloud and you want to be able to protect those services, but you would need to notify cloud provider before doing pentests e.g AWS allows you to pentest the company's Application Programming Interface (HTTP/HTTPS), web applications hosted by the company, application server and stack (e.g programming languages python...), virtual machines/OS but AWS does not allow you to test Services/apps that belong to AWS e.g Infrastructure-as-a-Service, the physical hardware/underlying infrastructure or facility that belongs to AWS, EC2 environments belonging to other organisations.

 ## Blindness level
-- Targeted(blindless) penetration testing -
+- Targeted(blindless) penetration testing - IT specialist that work within the org work with a specialist pentesting team - often called "lights-on" as all those involved know that the test is being carried out and also know when it starts and ends.
-- Blind penetration testing -
+- Blind penetration testing - simulates a real cyber attackers, tester gets v. limited data before test takes place e.g company name/ website URL
-- Double blind penetration testing
+- Double blind penetration testing - the IT/security team within the org are not warned about the test taking place, tests the security monitoring methods, the incident identification and response of the IT/cybersec specialists.

 ## PenTesting phases
-- Pre-engagement interactions
+- Pre-engagement interactions: prepare and plan, outline logistics of the test, objectives/goals of custerms they would like you to achieve and if there are any legal implications
 - Reconnaissance: gather as much inteligence on the organization and the potential targets for exploit
-- Scanning:
+- Scanning: attackers begin to start singling out possible areas of attack against their target
 - Threat modeling: mapping out potential threats: Where am I most vulnerable to attack?
-What are the most relevant threats? what do I need to do to safeguard against these threats?
+What are the most relevant threats?
+What do I need to do to safeguard against these threats?
 - Exploitation: with a map of all possible vulnerabilities and entry points, pentester begins to test the exploits found within the network, applications and data
-- Foothold installation
+- Foothold installation: tester maintains continued control over the compromised system, establish a foothold by installing a persistent backdoor/ downloading additional utilities/malware to the system.
-- Analysis and reporting
+- Analysis and reporting: pentesters will give review of their findings and recommendations.
 - Clean up and remediation